2bleO/blog/README.md

 ## Built With

-- Ruby on Rails, Ruby
+- Ruby on Rails
+- PostgreSQL

 ## Getting Started